GeraldCNelson/PWC_NCA/README.md

 ## Install needed R packages

-The following R packages are used - terra, geodata, ggplot2, data.table, Rcpp.
+The following R packages are used - terra, meteor, geodata, ggplot2, data.table, Rcpp.
 Use this code to install them all at one time.

-install.packages(c("terra", "geodata", "ggplot2", "data.table", "Rcpp", "sf"))
+install.packages(c("terra", meteor, "geodata", "ggplot2", "data.table", "Rcpp", "sf"))

 ## Download climate data files